 Zika virus is a mosquito-borne disease that is spread through mosquito bites.
-The mosquito specie that transmits this virus is called Aedeas and it is the same specie that also carries diseases such as Dengue and Chikungunya.
-Adeas mosquitoes become infected when they bite a person that already has the Zika virus in his or her system.
+The mosquito species that transmits this virus is called Aedes and it is the same species that also carry diseases such as Dengue and Chikungunya.
+Aedes mosquitoes become infected when they bite a person that already has the Zika virus in his or her system.
 And then when the infected mosquito goes to bite its next target, it transmits the Zika virus further, continuing the spread of the virus.

 Infographic – How to protect yourself against mosquito bites and Zika.

 - Telegraph Reporters.
 (2018) What is Zika, where did the virus come from and what happens if I catch it? telegraph.co.uk